You again! Thompson-Herah speeds to 2nd Olympic sprint sweep

 But she’s not the only one.

 Her victory came several hours after Norway’s Karsten Warholm obliterated his world record by .76 seconds, finishing the 400-meter hurdles in 45.94.
-It was such a fast race that the second-place finisher, Rai Benjamin, also bested Warholm’s old record time by more than a half second.

 In pole vault, Sweden’s Armand Duplantis had the win wrapped up, but hadn’t missed, so he got three chances at the world record of 6.19 meters.
-He missed all three, and so made due with a gold medal and a jump of 6.02.
+He couldn’t clear it, and so made due with a gold medal and a jump of 6.02.

 The women’s long jump title went to Malaika Mihambo, who jumped 7 meters flat on her last try to surpass America’s Brittney Reese.

 That meant the U.S. had to wait for its second gold medal of the meet, and it was captured by Athing Mu in the 800 meters.
 In her preliminary heat, the track announcer butchered her name.
-They’ll have to brush up for her medal ceremony Wednesday.
-(For the record, it’s pronounced “uh-THING moh”).
+She’ll have to brush up for Mu’s medal ceremony Wednesday.
+(It’s pronounced “uh-THING moh”).

 Not heading to the podium is Gwen Berry.
 The outspoken American hammer thrower finished 11th in the final that went to Anita Wlodarczyk of Poland, who took gold for the third straight Olympics.

-While Berry said goodbye, Allyson Felix finally said “Hello” to the Olympic track.
+While Berry said goodbye, Allyson Felix finally said hello to the Olympic track.
 She easily won her 400-meter heat on the first step to what could be a women’s record — 10 Olympic medals.

-American Noah Lyles also said “Hi,” but it wasn’t all great.
+American Noah Lyles also said hi, but it wasn’t all great.

-After building a comfortable lead in the 200-meter semifinals, he put things on cruise control with about 15 meters left, only to be stunned when Canada’s Aaron Brown and Liberia’s Joseph Fahnbulleh busted it to the line and edged him out in a photo finish.
+After building a comfortable lead in the 200-meter semifinals, he put things on cruise control with about 15 meters left, only to be stunned to see Canada’s Aaron Brown and Liberia’s Joseph Fahnbulleh busting it to the line to edge him out in a photo finish.

 Lyles had to wait a while to find out if he would earn one of two wild-card spots in the final.
 His run of 19.99 seconds was fast enough, and he insisted nothing was amiss.